JustTemmie/steam-presence/README.md

 # Custom Status State
 if you want to display a custom status alongside the game, you can use the `CUSTOM_STATUS_STATE` section.

-set enabled to true and ifll in the status you want to display.
+set enabled to true and fill in the status you want to display.

-pretty simple
 # Python
 python3.8 or higher is required.